Sport kite: Competition

 Developments in multi-line kites allowed forms of kite flying to develop into a sport.
 Kite competitions have much in common with figure skating, with competitors being judged on their performance in compulsory figures as well as a ballet-style flying using artistic interpretation of music.
 Performances are done as individuals, a pair of pilots, or as a team.
 Team flying is typically the most spectacular, with typically four pilots flying within centimeters of each other and narrowly averting disaster, while performing all manner of figures and formations in the air.

 Competitions are held nationally and internationally under the auspices of Sport Team and Competitive Kiting (STACK).
-There is a bi-annual World Championship which was last held at Berck sur Mer, France in April 2018, with the 2020 event cancelled due to the coronavirus pandemic.
+There is a bi-annual World Championship or World Kite Cup, typically held at Berck sur Mer, France, last held in April 2024.
+The 2020 and 2022 events were cancelled due to the coronavirus pandemic.
 In the United States, the American Kitefliers Association (AKA) is the umbrella organization for sport kite contests; competition winners from the various regions are invited to the annual AKA convention for national championships.
 Other national organizations include the All-Japanese Sport Kite Association (AJSKA), FFVL France, FLD ev Germany, STACK Holland, STACK-Italia, and STACK-UK.

 In 1996 the organizations AKA, STACK, and AJSKA formed the International Rule Book Committee (IRBC) to standardize rules and processes.
 The rulebooks include overall rules for events, descriptions of figures which may be selected for compulsory-figure flying, and guidelines for judging assorted events.